 While the MS4 communities develop plans to identify stormwater management projects to meet a phosphorus and flow targets, municipalities without the regulatory obligations are offered the opportunity to develop Stormwater Master Plans.
 They are developed collaboratively with municipal and public involvement and further prioritize projects identified in initial mapping efforts, offering a strategic approach to voluntarily address stormwater runoff in the plan focus area.
 Stormwater master planning has been completed for 3 municipalities in the basin (Table 14).
-Plans are available at DEC's Stormwater Infrastructure Mapping Directory..
+Plans are available at DEC's Stormwater Infrastructure Mapping Directory.
 The ANR will make recommendations or support proposals as appropriate for additional SWMPs.
-Stormwater Master Planning in the Lake Champlain Basin is currently funded through CWSP Formula Grants.
+Priority areas for financial and technical assistance to manage stormwater discharging would include areas in near proximity to public beaches serving disadvantaged communities.
+Stormwater Master Planning in the Lake Champlain Basin is currently funded through CWSP Formula Grants